-Lunges pretty much are the bomb.
-You can do them anywhere, they firm up your backside, give you a shapelier bottom (who doesn’t want that?) and they also strengthen your glutes, hamstrings, quads and calves.
+Lunges are one of the BEST bodyweight exercises around.
+You can do them anywhere, they firm up your backside, give you a shapelier bottom (who doesn’t want that?) and they also strengthen your glutes, hamstrings, quads, and calves.
 The lunge is also a great conditioning exercise for many sports and activities, including those that involve lunging movements like tennis, soccer, and basketball.
 I’ve always liked lunges because there are so many ways to change them up, and they get the job done.
 If you incorporate lunges into your weekly exercise routine, you will see the results of your efforts in your bottom half!

 Tweak your way to proper form: